Ha a keresett nyelvi változat nem elérhető, a tartalom az eredeti nyelvi változatban szerepel

-Good evening and welcome to the press conference of the November Eurogroup.
+Good evening everyone and welcome to this Eurogroup press conference.